 If you’re hiking in Europe, chances are you’ll still be relatively near a cell tower or an urban environment, so you don’t need to worry as much about signal reliability.

 Instead, a GPS device that has more detailed maps might be more beneficial.

-In that case, the best GPS for Europe would be the Garmin GPSMAP 64csx.
+In that case, the best GPS for Europe would be the Garmin GPSMAP 67i.

-Even though it comes with preloaded maps of the U.S. and Australia, it can support TopoActive maps, including the Garmin TopoActive Europe map.
+Even though it comes with preloaded maps of North America, it can support TopoActive maps, including the Garmin TopoActive Europe map.

-It also has a lot of space available for storing waypoints and tracks as well as an 8 MB camera, which is perfect for documenting a scenic place like Europe.
+It also has a lot of space available for storing waypoints and tracks, which is perfect for documenting scenic places in Europe.

 Like the idea of a GPS watch?
 Read our guide to the best Garmin watches for women.